songjx/songjx-website/about/index.md

 ## Hello!

-I am Jackie Song, a senior mechanical engineering student at The Cooper Union for the Advancement of Science and Art in New York, NY.
+I'm Jackie Song, a senior mechanical engineering student at The Cooper Union for the Advancement of Science and Art in New York, NY.
 I'm working on 3D printing carbon fiber, an industrial tube notcher, and much more.

 ## Contact